uladzislau-varabei/stylegan-tf2/README.md

 * `paper_config_ffhq_res1024_short.json` — similar to the previous config except that omitted keys automatically use default values;
 * `paper_config_ffhq_res1024_short_fast.json` — similar to the previous config but with all available speed-ups (mixed precision, XLA, fused bias and activation layer).

-*Note*: options related to summaries are not aligned with the values in the official implementation.
+*Note:* options related to summaries are not aligned with the values in the official implementation.
 Set them according to your needs.

 For debugging, it's convenient to use `debug_config.json`.